Skip to Content

 The Garrison Brothers tour walked us through the whole process of making their Texas whiskey from the grain they grow themselves to aging the spirits in the barns out back.
 Sampling the bourbons is the best part, and you can hang out in their rocking chairs and relax as long as you want.

 Just 15 minutes west in Stonewall, our next stop was the LBJ State Park and Historical Site.
 The park is home to several different sites that were significant in the life of Lyndon B. Johnson, the 36th president of the United States.
-LBJ was born a few minutes away in Johnson City (you can backtrack from Hye to tour his childhood home) but spent his later years on the ranch in Stonewall.
+LBJ was born a few minutes away in Johnson City (you can backtrack from Hye to tour his boyhood home) but spent his later years on the ranch in Stonewall.

-One-room school house flying the American flag
+One-room school house flying the American flag.

 Johnson’s one-room schoolhouse